By Leah McHenry

 We have been enjoying the app Upviral and it’s worked great, with a couple of minor bugs.
 The leaderboard on the thank you page really made people competitive and worked wonders.
 It’s a great way to build your email list.

 Make sure your giveaway is juicy.
 We used sample packs as our chosen item, which people went nuts for.
 We now continue to use this method every 4-6 weeks and run cold ads for this giveaway (often to our competitors’ audiences)

 Continue to launch new products to all the new people you’ve added to your email list and social accounts, and work your way to 7 figures in record time!

 Tell me what you're launching!
 What's scary?
 What's doable?
 And what is your big goal?
 I'll be reading your comments!

 Meet Leah: Starving artist to millionaire in 12 months.
 Overcoming a past of pain, a poverty mindset, and lack of business education, Leah went on to create multiple businesses into the high six and multiple seven figures.
-Aside from her passion for being a wife, and mother to her five children, she's also a well-known recording artist in the Symphonic Metal genre, lover of free-market capitalism, and follower of Jesus.
+Aside from her passion for being a wife, and mother to her five children, she's also a well-known recording artist in the Symphonic Metal genre, lover of freedom, free-market capitalism, and follower of Jesus.